 Fold 7-7 thru 9-9 if you encounter a raise.
 See if you can call or re-raise when you have T-T and J-J.

-You can always go play your mid pocket pairs in the late position.
+You can always go play your mid pocket pairs or triple dragon slot in the late position.
 Watch out for the actions during pre-flop though.
 Limp behind other players if you want and try to get a set.
 Try to outplay weaker limpers by raising and also try to limit the competition to one or two.